JustusAdam/marvin-docs/Configuration.md

 Configuration for marvin is written in the [configurator](https://hackage.haskell.com/package/configurator) syntax.

+The configuration is read-only, aka the program does not alter the config itself.
+However the config is also auto-reload, meaning that the live system can adapt to changes in the config which are made while the system is running.

+Therefore it is recommended that scripts using config values do not cache those values if possible, but reread them instead.

+Please note that the config refresh interval means that it takes up to a minute until changes to the config are live.

 ## System config

 Configuration pertaining to the system itself is stored under the "bot" key.